100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 └── README.md
 ```

-In `docker` directory please add `backend` directory with two files:
+In the `docker` directory please add `backend` directory with two files:

 - `docker/backend/Dockerfile` - it will define how to build Django container,
-- `docker/backend/wsgi-entrypoint.sh` - it will be entrypoint for container.
+- `docker/backend/wsgi-entrypoint.sh` - it will be entrypoint for Django container.
 It will apply migrations, collect static files and run WSGI server with [`gunicorn`](https://gunicorn.org/).

 ### Django Dockerfile